Seneca-BSA/bsa/docs/ses250/lab1.md

 Lab preparation must be done individually in the lab notebook.

-> **Lab Preparation Question:**
+> ### Lab Preparation Question
 >
 > 1. Summarize in your notebook or print out the lab manual for lab 1 as the power in the lab room will NOT be ON for this lab.
-> 1. Create and fill in the following observation table in your notebook (except for the observation column):
+> 1. Copy and fill in the following observation table in your notebook (except for the observation column):
     >
     >    |Step|Object 1|Rubbed with|Object 2|Rubbed with|Observation (Attract/Repel)|
     >    |---|---|---|---|---|---|